Only creators and new works from the preceding calendar year are eligible for nomination.

 - Favorite New Talent

 THE MIKE WIERINGO SPIRIT AWARD: The fine nominated works will be voted on by the professional jury as well as three additional, perennial jurors: Matt Wieringo, Todd Dezago, and Mark Waid.
-Nominees are targeted to be announced July 26, 2017.
-The comics creative community will vote online from July 26, 2017 to August 16, 2017 to select the winning recipient.
+The top vote getters including the winner will be announced at the Award Ceremony in September at the Baltimore Comic-Con.

 THE HERO INITIATIVE LIFETIME ACHIEVEMENT AND DICK GIORDANO HUMANITARIAN AWARDS: These award are selected by Hero Initiative and will be announced at the Ringo Awards Ceremony on Saturday, September 23, 2017.